 R16 Mode 2 RA is used to determine resources for inter-UE coordination signalling,

-PRR loss is observed in highway and urban scenario for aperiodic unicast traffic at 320m [Intel, R1-2100673].
+PRR loss is observed in highway and urban scenarios for aperiodic unicast traffic at 320m and 150m accordingly [Intel, R1-2100673].

-No latency and signalling of transmitting and processing coordination information
+No latency and no signalling overhead (genie-aided modelling)

+PRR gain is observed in highway and urban scenarios for aperiodic unicast traffic at 320m and 150m accordingly [Intel, R1-2100673]

 3.4% PRR gain is observed in highway scenario for aperiodic unicast traffic at 300m [Samsung, R1-2101232].

 Coverage of 5m is extended in highway scenario at PRR=0.95.